GMP – Production 360º

-GMP (Good Manufacturing Practices) are a system to ensure that products are consistently produced and controlled in accordance with the quality standards, covering the following areas: API, Excipients, Finished Dosages, Packaging, Medical Device, Subcontracted Laboratory and Starting Materials.
+GMP (Good Manufacturing Practices) are the practices defined by global regulatory agencies that manufacturers must follow to ensure product quality and safety standards and cover the following areas: API, Excipients, Finished Dosages, Packaging, Medical Devices, Subcontracted Laboratory, and Starting Materials.

 Different types of GMP audits

 An API (Active Pharmaceutical Ingredient) is the substance responsible for the effect that a medicine produces in the body to treat a condition.
 In an API GMP audit, the API specifications, test methods, results of stability studies, impurity profile, processes, and cleaning validation will be reviewed under GMP standards.

 Pharmaceutical excipients are inert substances that are combined with APIs to form medicines and facilitate their dosage.
 They are essential for medications to be effective, as they influence how the medication enters and interacts with the body.

 A GMP audit for excipients includes the review of Quality Management System principles, such as responsibility management, change control, documentation requirements, resource management, or excipient manufacturing.

 A finished dosage refers to the combination of at least one active pharmaceutical ingredient and other ingredients that constitute the form in which it will be administered to the patient (e.g., tablet, capsule, or solution).

 The finished dosage audit shall ensure that these forms are manufactured in accordance with the GMP standards through verification of materials, components and labelling, handling and storage, and inspection of the finished product by sampling and testing required for release.
 Regarding packaging operations, checks shall be carried out to ensure the area and equipment are free from residues and contaminants.